 Lever for Change is committed to openness and transparency in its competitions as well as providing value to each participant.
 We do this is by publicly sharing information about the competition process, including the timeline, evaluation criteria, and judges.
 We also ensure that as many applicants as possible receive feedback on their proposals.
 During Lever for Change competitions, all valid proposals move through a process of increasing levels of review, feedback, and diligence.
 You can explore current and upcoming competitions below and learn more about our Competition Process here.

 Launched on June 16, 2020, the Equality Can’t Wait Challenge will award $40 million to help expand women’s power and influence in the United States by 2030.
-Hosted by Pivotal Ventures, the investment and incubation company created by Melinda Gates, with additional support from MacKenzie Scott and the Charles and Lynn Schusterman Family Foundation, the Challenge seeks to accelerate the pace of progress for more women of all backgrounds to be in positions to make decisions, control resources, and shape policies and perspectives in their homes, workplaces, and communities – because equality can’t wait.
+Hosted by Pivotal Ventures, the investment and incubation company created by Melinda Gates, with additional support from MacKenzie Scott and the Charles and Lynn Schusterman Family Philanthropies, the Challenge seeks to accelerate the pace of progress for more women of all backgrounds to be in positions to make decisions, control resources, and shape policies and perspectives in their homes, workplaces, and communities – because equality can’t wait.
 The registration period is now closed.

 Launched on April 29, 2020, the 2030 Climate Challenge will award $10 million to reduce greenhouse gas emissions in the buildings, industry, and/or transportation sectors in the U.S. by 2030.